awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`KmsMasterKeyArn`**
 Optional
-The ARN of the AWS KMS customer master key \(CMK\) that is used for the AWS KMS encryption\.
+The ARN of the KMS key that is used for the AWS KMS encryption\.
 **Type:** String

 **`SseType`**